San Miguel de Allende Girls' Trip: Art Walks, Rooftop Cocktails, Spa Days

 Start at El Jardin (the main square) with morning coffee at Cafe Rama or Lavanda.
 Walk the perimeter, see La Parroquia (the famous pink Gothic-style church), and pop into the Templo de la Concepcion next door for the gold-leaf altar.

-From there, take Calle Aldama (the famous photo street with La Parroquia framed at the end of it) and walk to Fabrica La Aurora.
+From there, take Calle Aldama (the famous photo street with La Parroquia framed at the end) and walk to Fabrica La Aurora.
 This converted textile factory is now an art-and-design district with 30+ galleries, antique shops, and a small cafe.
 Plan two hours minimum.
-If you are there on a Thursday evening 5-8 p.m. you will hit Art Walk - free wine, music, artist meet-and-greets at participating galleries.
+If you are there on a Thursday evening 5-8 pm you hit Art Walk - free wine, music, artist meet-and-greets.

-Late lunch at Aperi (modern Mexican, in the Doce 18 concept space) or Cumpanio (the bakery-restaurant with a courtyard).
+Late lunch at Aperi (modern Mexican, in the Doce 18 concept space) or Cumpanio (bakery-restaurant with a courtyard).

-Sunset rooftop is a non-negotiable in San Miguel.
+Sunset rooftop is non-negotiable in SMA.
 The classics:

-• Luna Rooftop Tapas Bar at the Rosewood - the famous direct-line view of La Parroquia, you can see her bell towers light up at dusk
+- Luna Rooftop Tapas Bar at the Rosewood - the famous direct-line view of La Parroquia, you can watch her bell towers light up at dusk.

-• Bekeb - the world-class mixologist's craft cocktail bar with infusion bottles lining the wall
+- Bekeb - world-class mixologist's bar with infusion bottles lining the wall.

-• Atrio - a smaller intimate roof above a colonial home
+- Atrio - smaller, intimate roof above a colonial home.

-Pick two for sunset and post-dinner drinks.
+Pick two for sunset and post-dinner.
 Bring a light jacket - elevation evenings are cool.
-A packable sun hat covers the morning walks and a wide-brim straw for the afternoon plaza.
+A packable sun hat covers morning walks.
+A wide-brim straw is right for the afternoon plaza.

-Dinner at Aperi, Marsala Cocina con Acentos, or The Restaurant (the OG fine dining of San Miguel).
+Dinner at Aperi, Marsala Cocina con Acentos, or The Restaurant (the OG fine dining of SMA).
 Reserve weeks ahead.

 Day 2: Hot Springs, Spa Day, Long Lunch

 Morning at La Gruta Spa - the iconic natural hot spring 15 minutes outside town.
 The pools are mineral-rich, surrounded by trees, and there is a swim-through tunnel into a domed grotto.
 Around 200 pesos entry.
 Bring swimsuits and a microfiber towel.
-Cabs run 250-300 pesos each way.
+Cabs run 250-300 pesos each way - confirm fare before you get in, and the "no change" trick is real, have small bills and ask for a receipt.

 Lunch at El Vergel - the farm-to-table restaurant on a working organic ranch with goat cheese, fresh bread, and a long wood-table experience.
 Worth the 30-minute drive.

-Wandering and shopping in the late afternoon - Calle Hidalgo and Calle Mesones are the high-end shopping streets with linen, leather, silver, and Mexican textiles.
+Late-afternoon wandering and shopping.
+Calle Hidalgo and Calle Mesones are the high-end streets with linen, leather, silver, Mexican textiles.
 Sollano 16 is the design store with gorgeous home goods.
 La Calaca is the iconic folk-art store.

-Sunset at the Mirador - a viewpoint hill on the southeast side of town with 360-degree city views.
-Walk up if your group is athletic, or take a taxi (45 pesos).
+Sunset at El Mirador - a viewpoint on the southeast side with 360-degree city views.
+Walk up if your group is athletic, or take a taxi.
 Bring a portable charger - photos drain phones fast.

-Dinner at Lavanda Cafe for casual or Bovine for the steakhouse moment.
-After dinner cap at Bekeb for one more cocktail.
+Dinner at Lavanda Cafe casual or Bovine for the steakhouse moment.
+After-dinner cap at Bekeb.

 Day 3: Brunch, Last Walk, Wine Country